radius logo

 Not to mention, this is building an important trust factor with your perspective customer.

-Or, how about the customer who comes in and rents a unit and does not have a lock?
+Or, how about the customer who comes in and rents a storage unit and does not have a lock?
 How many times have we heard, “Oh, I will bring one back when I load the unit.”

 Usually, this can be a headache down the road for the customer and the manager.
 Solve it now simply by making a lock purchase part of your lease presentation.